 The LTC1627 is capable of Burst Mode operation in which the internal power MOSFETs operate intermittently based on load demand.
 To enable Burst Mode operation, simply allow the SYNC/FCB pin to float or connect it to a logic high.
 To disable Burst Mode operation and enable forced continuous mode, connect the SYNC/FCB pin to GND.
-In this mode, the efficiency is lowest at light loads, but becomes comparable to Burst Mode operation when the output load exceeds 100mA.
 The threshold voltage between Burst Mode operation and forced continuous mode is 0.8V.
 This can be used to assist in secondary winding regulation as described in Auxiliary Winding Control Using SYNC/FCB Pin in the Applications Information section.

-When the converter is in Burst Mode operation, the peak current of the inductor is set to approximately 200mA, even though the voltage at the $I{TH}$ pin indicates a lower value.
-The voltage at the $I{TH}$ pin drops when the inductor's average current is greater than the load requirement.
-As the $I{TH}$ voltage drops below 0.12V, the BURST comparator trips, causing the internal sleep line to go high and turn off both power MOSFETs.
+When the converter is in Burst Mode operation, the peak current of the inductor is set to approximately 200mA, even though the voltage at the I{TH} pin indicates a lower value.
+The voltage at the I{TH} pin drops when the inductor's average current is greater than the load requirement.
+As the I{TH} voltage drops below 0.12V, the BURST comparator trips, causing the internal sleep line to go high and turn off both power MOSFETs.

-In sleep mode, both power MOSFETs are held off and the internal circuitry is partially turned off, reducing the quiescent current to $200\mu A$ .
+In sleep mode, both power MOSFETs are held off and the internal circuitry is partially turned off, reducing the quiescent current to $200\mu A$.
 The load current is now being supplied from the output capacitor.
-When the output voltage drops, causing $I{TH}$ to rise above 0.22V, the top MOSFET is again turned on and this process repeats.
+When the output voltage drops, causing I{TH} to rise above 0.22V, the top MOSFET is again turned on and this process repeats.